-India’s government has tabled a new anti-trafficking bill – an effort over two years in the making.
+India’s government has tabled a new anti-trafficking bill – an effort over two years in the making to establish a better national strategy to fight this crime.
 But the rushed public consultation process and approach to sex work is facing intense criticism.

 At the end of June, the government introduced its Draft Trafficking of Persons (Prevention, Protection, and Rehabilitation) Bill, giving a time period of two weeks for public comments.
 This was despite, as organizations and activists pointed out, the legal requirement for draft legislation to be in the public domain for comments for 30 days.

-Sex workers have long-voiced criticism of the bill and noted that the draft legislation was only available in English.
+Sex workers have long-voiced criticism of the bill and noted that the draft legislation was only available in English, which – due to the fact that the language is unknown to many – immediately excluded a lot of victims from commenting on the document.
 As Protim Ray, a Kolkata-based doctor associated with the Durbar Mahila Samannaya Committee (DMSC) explained, “The Draft Bill is only available in English.
 To discuss the provisions of the draft Bill with sex workers and know their assessment of the provisions, we need to translate it into regional languages and distribute it among them.”

-Beyond constraints on the consultation process, the bill has also been heavily criticized for its conflation of sex work and trafficking.
+Beyond constraints on the consultation process, the bill to prevent trafficking has also been heavily criticized for its conflation of sex work and trafficking.

 The primary argument against the new bill is that it criminalizes sex work — and does not provide any exit or rehabilitation options for people already in the profession voluntarily.
 This will leave them more vulnerable to law enforcement measures, activists argue.

 Further, not recognizing sex work as a form of work not only eliminates the trade itself but also leaves more room for exploitation due to there being no safety nets or labor protections.
 Sex workers under the new legislation can become more vulnerable to extortion and violence since, as criminalized subjects under the law, they cannot seek its protection when in danger.